democracymanifesto.com

 3) discussing sensitive topics

-we recognise that issues like housing, migration, crime, and public safety are emotionally charged. you are welcome to discuss them here, but you must:
+we recognise that issues like housing, migration, crime, and public safety are emotionally charged. you are welcome to discuss them here within the framework of our community standards, but you must:

 4) moderation and enforcement